-3 4 Fn key and function keys
+B 4 Fn key and function keys

-You can configure the Fn key and function keys in the Keyboard Properties window by doing the following:
+You can configure the Fn key and function keys by doing the following:

 - 1. Go to Control Panel, and then change the view of Control Panel from Category to Large icons or Small icons. - 2.
-Click Keyboard.
-In the Keyboard Properties window, click the Fn and function keys tab. - 3.
+Click Lenovo Keyboard Manager and the Keyboard Manager window is displayed. - 3.
 Select the options of your preference. - Switch the key function between the standard F1-F12 function and the special function printed as an icon on each key.
 When the Fn Lock indicator is off, you can use the default function.
 You can change the default function in the Keyboard Properties window. - Mute or unmute the speakers.

 If you mute the sound and turn off your computer, the sound will remain muted when you turn on your computer.
-To turn on the sound, press $\begin{bmatrix} q \\ r_2 \end{bmatrix}$ or $\begin{bmatrix} q \\ r_2 \end{bmatrix}$ .
+To turn on the sound, press $\begin{bmatrix} q \\ r_2 \end{bmatrix}$ or $\begin{bmatrix} q \\ r_2 \end{bmatrix}$.